 Visit the UNC Global website for additional information.

-As mandated by the University of North Carolina General Administration, all faculty, staff, and students (undergraduate, graduate and professional) traveling abroad in affiliation with the University are required to purchase international health, evacuation, and repatriation insurance, provided by HTH Worldwide/GeoBlue.
-University affiliated travel includes Study Abroad programs, independent and sponsored research, internships for credit or any other program tied to university sponsorship or academic or practicum credit.
+As mandated by the University of North Carolina General Administration, all faculty, staff, and students (undergraduate, graduate and professional) traveling abroad in affiliation with the University are required to purchase international health, evacuation, and repatriation insurance, provided by GeoBlue.
+University affiliated travel includes study abroad programs, independent and sponsored research, internships for credit or any other program tied to university sponsorship or academic or practicum credit.
 The Travel and Study Abroad Insurance Program is available to students, faculty, staff and their families while traveling abroad.
 In the event of injury or sickness, this program facilitates and pays for medical treatment while in the foreign country.

 The following countries require written agreement from the insurance operator prior to travel:

-Insurance for Travel through Study Abroad
+Health Insurance for Travel through Study Abroad

 Students traveling on a Kenan-Flagler Global Program will be automatically enrolled in and billed for insurance by the Global Programs Office.

-Insurance for Travel Outside of Study Abroad
+Health Insurance for Travel Outside of Study Abroad

-All other students, faculty, and staff who need to purchase coverage or obtain additional information should contact Janet Hoernke in Risk Management Services at +1.919.962.6681 or firstname.lastname@example.org.
+All other students, faculty, and staff who need to purchase coverage or obtain additional information should contact Janet Hoernke in Risk Management Services at +1-919-962-6681 or email@example.com.